Get legal help from our experienced auto accident team in Atlanta & Duluth.

 If you or a loved one were involved in a construction zone car crash, know that you’re not alone.
 Our firm has a reputation among insurance carriers and local companies as being able and willing to fight for our clients’ recovery.
 We aren’t afraid to go to trial if necessary.
 This reputation is an important factor in getting the best financial recovery possible in your case.

-Our Atlanta and Duluth auto injury lawyers can stand by you and your family to help deal with the complicated legal issues surrounding injuries, suffering and property damage that often result from a serious construction site car accident.
+Our Atlanta auto injury lawyers can stand by you and your family to help deal with the complicated legal issues surrounding injuries, suffering and property damage that often result from a serious construction site car accident.
 We have decades of experience handling cases involving highway work zone car crashes.

 Contact us to speak with a lawyer about your accident.We’re available 24/7 and your first consultation is free.